 All applicants must satisfy the English language requirements for the programme.
-These are set out in detail on the programme page under the Requirements tab.
+These are set out in detail on the programme page under the Entry Requirements tab.
+All teaching is in English.
+Therefore, students need to have the required level of written and spoken English to cope with their studies right from the start.